Adderall and St. John's Wort: Can You Take Them Together?

 The risk is highest when:

-• Other serotonergic drugs are present (SSRIs, SNRIs, tramadol, fentanyl, triptans, lithium, MDMA, dextromethorphan, linezolid)
+• Other serotonergic drugs are also on board (SSRIs, SNRIs, tramadol, fentanyl, triptans, lithium, MDMA, dextromethorphan, linezolid)

 What should you do?

-Watch for early signs of serotonin syndrome: restlessness or agitation, sweating, shivering, dilated pupils, tremor, twitching, muscle rigidity, fever, racing heart, elevated blood pressure, or confusion.
-If you develop these symptoms, stop both substances and seek emergency care.
-Bring all bottles, including supplements, so clinicians can identify everything you have been taking.
+• Watch for early serotonin-syndrome signs: restlessness or agitation, sweating, shivering, dilated pupils, tremor, twitching, muscle rigidity, fever, racing heart, high blood pressure, or confusion.

 Which specific products are affected?